Metabolomics Program Highlights

 Using metabolomics to understand the interplay of antibiotics and a pathogenic bacterium that can live in the gut

-Metabolomics Program Mentored Research Scientist Dr. Casey Theriot, utilizing the Michigan Regional Comprehensive Metabolomics Resource Center (MRC2 ), published in Nature Communications that metabolites produced by gut microbes change in response to antibiotic treatment and favor growth of the pathogenic bacterium C. difficile.
+Metabolomics Program Mentored Research Scientist Dr. Casey Theriot, using the Michigan Regional Comprehensive Metabolomics Resource Center (MRC2 ), published in Nature Communications that metabolites produced by gut microbes change in response to antibiotic treatment and favor growth of the pathogenic bacterium C. difficile.

 Researchers look at the relationship between metabolic health and the metabolites found in blood